 The picture at the top, "Colourful," is by Geoffrey Files, a young man with autism.
-We are very grateful to him and his family for permission to
+We are very grateful to him and his family for permission to use his artwork.

 Mental Capacity and deprivation of Liberty: the Law Commission's review of the Deprivation of Liberty Safeguards